 - Jung, Depth Psychology and the Path of Individuation

-A 10-month ONLINE training held once a year consisting of two courses – The Path of the Gnostic Goddess and The Path of the Rose Lineage, with an optional pilgrimage to Glastonbury-Avalon.
-Take the training as part of your path of gnosis or dedicate as an Avalon Rose Priestess with The Avalon Rose Chapel.
+A 10-month online training consisting of two courses – The Path of the Gnostic Goddess & The Path of the Rose Lineage, with an optional pilgrimage to Glastonbury-Avalon.
+You can take the training as part of your own Path of Gnosis (self-knowledge) or dedicate as an Avalon Rose Priestess with The Avalon Rose Chapel.

 St Mary Magdalene of Glastonbury

 The Avalon Rose Chapel icon is by Annabel Du Boulay’s icon tutor, John Coleman, and honours Mary Magdalene’s relationship to Glastonbury and the Holy Grail.

 It dwelt for many years in St Margaret’s Chapel & Royal Magdalene Almshouses before John loaned it to us.

 The Gospel of Philip

 32. There were three who always walked with the Lord:

 Mary, his mother; the sister of his mother; and Miriam of Magdala,

 for him, Miriam is a sister, a mother, and a wife [koinonos].